-- All ISP operations preserve the original intent of the volumes.
-There is no possibility that operations such as grow, evacuate, add mirror, or add column can accidentally degrade the reliability or performance capabilities of a volume. - ISP is SAN-aware and understands SAN attributes.
-It is also capable of using VAIL to learn the capabilities of LUNs. - The annotation service allows you to define attributes for LUNs that lie outside their discovered hardware characteristics, and to assign values to these attributes.
+- ◆ All ISP operations preserve the original intent of the volumes.
+There is no possibility that operations such as grow, evacuate, add mirror, or add column can accidentally degrade the reliability or performance capabilities of a volume. - ◆ ISP is SAN-aware and understands SAN attributes.
+It is also capable of using VAIL to learn the capabilities of LUNs. - The annotation service, provided in the VEA graphical user interface, allows you to define attributes for LUNs that lie outside their discovered hardware characteristics, and to assign values to these attributes.